zoyamasood/ds2002-course/labs/lab3-scripts.md

 ## Python3 and `env` variables

 For this script you will need Python3 installed on your local system.
-See[these directions](https://realpython.com/installing-python/) to get started.
+See [these directions](https://realpython.com/installing-python/) to get started.
 If you cannot get Python3 installed, use a code block of [Google Colab](https://colab.research.google.com) for this assignment then save your code to a local file and submit via GitHub.

 Python3 should be available in your path.
 Use `which python3` to find the path.
 It should be something like `/usr/bin/python3`